aidenwallis/customapi-docs/docs/twitch/to-name.md

 ---
 id: to-name
-title: Username to Twitch Name
+title: Twitch ID to Twitch Name
-sidebar_label: Username to Twitch Name
+sidebar_label: Twitch ID to Twitch Name
 ---

 Convert a Twitch ID to their corresponding Twitch username.